ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ### Orders

-This panel is responsible for storing existing orders and facilitating the creation of new ones.
+This section is responsible for storing existing orders and facilitating the creation of new ones.

-It is comprised of two sections:
+It is comprised of two pages:

 * **Orders**
 * **New Order**

+> [!NOTE]
+>
+> The New Order page is **disabled** by default for security reasons. <br>
+> For more information, please refer to our **[step-by-step guides](how-to/index.md)** and the **[Settings and error reference](reference.md)**

 ### Billing

-This panel keeps log of billing-related documents and allows for their close inspection, and in the case of invoices - external downloading.
+This section keeps a log of billing-related documents and allows for their close inspection, and in the case of invoices - external downloading.

-It is comprised of three sections:
+It is comprised of three pages:

 * **Invoices**
 * **DuePayments**